 reports, job and employee pricing, and other powerful

 This chart describes the expected percentage of people who perform the job of Information Technology Auditor I that make less than that salary.
 For example 50% of the people who perform the job of Information Technology Auditor I are expected to make less than the median.

 Audits information systems, platforms, and operating procedures in accordance with established corporate standards for efficiency, accuracy and security.
 Evaluates IT infrastructure in terms of risk to the organization and establishes controls to mitigate loss.
 Determines and recommends improvements in current risk management controls and implementation of system changes or upgrades.
-May require a bachelor's degree and 0-2 years of experience in the field or in a related area.
-Has knowledge of commonly-used concepts, practices, and procedures within a particular field.
-Relies on instructions and pre-established guidelines to perform the functions of the job.
-Works under immediate supervision.
-Primary job functions do not typically require exercising independent judgment.
+May require a bachelor's degree.
 Typically reports to a supervisor or manager.
+Works on projects/matters of limited complexity in a support role.
+Work is closely managed.
+Typically requires 0-2 years of related experience.
 View full job description